ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Conclusion, Limitations Future work

 \section{Conclusion, Limitations \& Future work}

-We introduced Vi-LAD, a novel Vision-Language Attention Distillation method that enables socially compliant and real-time robotic navigation by distilling knowledge from large Vision-Language Models (VLMs) into a lightweight transformer-based model.
-By leveraging attention map-level distillation, Vi-LAD effectively integrates social navigation reasoning from both a pre-trained vision-action model and a VLM, ensuring efficient and adaptive motion planning.
+We introduced \ours{}, a novel Vision-Language Attention Distillation method that enables socially compliant and real-time robotic navigation by distilling knowledge from large Vision-Language Models (VLMs) into a lightweight transformer-based model.
+By leveraging attention map-level distillation, \ours{} effectively integrates social navigation reasoning from both a pre-trained vision-action model and a VLM, which ensures efficient and adaptive motion planning.
 Our approach demonstrates significant improvements over SOTA methods in real-world experiments on a Husky robot, with higher success rates and trajectories that align closely with human teleoperated actions.
-However, while our attention-guided MPC planner enhances social compliance, it may require further tuning for highly crowded settings.
+However, as the distilled social priors are learned offline, our attention-guided planner may require further tuning in highly crowded or previously unseen settings.
 Future work will explore pre-trained models with additional modalities, such as depth and LiDAR, to enhance spatial awareness and robustness.
 We also plan to investigate online adaptation strategies for real-time refinement, and extensions to long-horizon navigation in complex environments.